Elizabeth Street, Melbourne

-Elizabeth Street is one of the main streets in the central business district of Melbourne, Victoria, Australia, part of the Hoddle Grid laid out in 1837.
-It is presumed to have been named in honour of governor Richard Bourke's wife.
+Elizabeth Street is one of the main streets in the Melbourne central business district, Victoria, Australia, part of the Hoddle Grid laid out in 1837.
+It is presumed to have been named in honour of governor Richard Bourke's wife, or for Elizabeth I.

 The street is known as a retail shopping precinct.
-It is connected with key shopping and tourist destinations such as Bourke Street Mall, Melbourne's GPO, Melbourne Central Shopping Centre, Emporium Melbourne and Queen Victoria Market.
+It is connected with key shopping and tourist destinations such as Bourke Street Mall, General Post Office, Melbourne Central Shopping Centre, Emporium Melbourne and Queen Victoria Market.

+The intersection of Elizabeth Street and Flinders street has been the site of ongoing social and criminal issues in recent times.

 Geography

 The street runs roughly north-south in-between Queen Street and Swanston Street.
 At the southern end the street terminates at Flinders Street station, whilst the northern end terminates at Grattan Street, north of the Haymarket Roundabout.

 Haymarket connects Elizabeth Street to Peel Street towards the south-west, Flemington Road to the north-west, Royal Parade to the north and Grattan Street to the East.
 This complex, high-traffic roundabout is further complicated by trams travelling through it on varying routes.
 Traffic lights were installed on the roundabout in 2011 to limit the dangerous complexity of the intersection, it having previously functioned as a normal roundabout.